iSaluki/phhs6/content/sixth/Business/Units/fh/CaseStudyResistanceToChange.md

 1) Assess the various causes of, and pressures for, change and how these contribute to the value of change for an organisation.

+   Change is an inevitability for any organisation that wants to survive.
+However, the pressures for and against changes are highly fluid and dependent upon the specifics of each change.
+Regardless, all changes are characterised by a few similar factors.
+Typically, you could expect the employees to generate a resisting factor and the managers to generate a driving factor.
+A change is usually required to safeguard the future of the business, yet it might be made at the expense of those who work there.
+Employees typically like to have a routine and a way of doing things - change disrupts this and causes dissatisfaction.
+Dissatisfaction is bad for the productivity of a business so managers aim to avoid or minimise it where possible, but in some cases this may not be possible as a change may be strongly contested but still required.